dlavrent/ALVariability/README.md

 **run_model/** contains shell and Python scripts for running circuits or batches of circuits, either manually or using a computing cluster.
 See next section for more details

 **analysis/** contains Jupyter notebooks used for selecting a model from a parameter sweep, plotting model outputs, and performing PCA on odor responses of simulated flies to compare to PCA on calcium responses in real flies

+**sensitivity_analysis/** contains a Jupyter notebook and Python scripts used to perform a sensitivity analysis around the cell-type specific sensitivity parameters

 **odor_imputation/** contains Jupyter notebooks/MATLAB scripts for imputing missing glomerulus-odor responses for odors used to calibrate and run the model